Pen writing the words, "I am a writer."

 "How can you be a serious artist if you don't...."

 So today I want to change that frame.
 Here's what you can expect if you DO write every day*:

 1. You will improve.
 Quickly.
 There is almost no art or skill which can be improved so quickly and predictably as writing.
 Almost none at all.
 Learning curves for musical, visual, and performing arts are all far more capricious and riddled with frustrating plateaus.
-Physical skills require muscle memory and possibly metabolic shifts.
-The technical knowledge required for most skills does not involve must be painstakingly taught rather than having a simple feedback loop of reading and practice.
+Physical skills require muscle memory and possibly metabolic shifts that can take weeks or even months.
+The technical knowledge required for most skills involves a painstaking learning/teaching process of years (usually with a mentor or tutor) rather than a simple feedback loop of reading and practice.
 While we focus so often on how quickly writers can get rusty if they don't practice, we seldom point out how fucking FAST they'll get better if they work every day.
 Many, many writers who delve into NaNoWriMo have a noticeable improvement in the quality of their prose at the end of the month from the beginning.
 That's only thirty days.
 Imagine what can be done if it's consistent.

 4. Your writer's block will disappear.
 One of the main reasons the virtues of daily writing are extolled by so many professionals and famous writers is because so many people think working writers have some sort of trick or secret to keep the inspiration coming.
 In fact, it works the other way.
 As one sits down to write every day (especially if it's at the same time each day), the creativity begins to well up to meet the writer.
 The juices start to flow in a Pavlovian response to the thought of the keyboard.
 (Sometimes I catch my fingers moving as if I'm typing in the last ten or fifteen minutes before I'm scheduled to start.)
 Once you have tamed your muse–or whatever imagery helps you to imagine what is happening–you will find that it is extremely unusual for the words not to come.